Stock market today: Asian shares slip, echoing Wall Street's weak start to 2024

 TOKYO — Asian stocks slipped on Thursday, tracking a weak start to 2024 on Wall Street as Japan's markets reopened.

-In Tokyo, the mournful mood was clear as the market began the year with a moment of silence instead of a celebratory New Year's ring of the bell after a major earthquake left at least 77 people dead and dozens missing.
+The mood was somber in Tokyo as the market reopened from the New Year holidays with a moment of silence instead of a celebratory New Year's ring of the bell after a major earthquake Monday left at least 77 people dead and dozens missing.

-Dark-suited officials bowed their heads on a stage, instead of the customary women clad in colorful kimonos.
-Japan's benchmark Nikkei 225 fell 1.2% to 33,048.58.
+Dark-suited officials bowed their heads in a ceremony that usually features women clad in colorful kimonos.
+Japan's benchmark Nikkei 225 fell 0.5% to 33,288.29.

-Stocks fell on Wall Street, as the slow start to the year there stretched into a second day.
+Stocks fell on Wall Street on Wednesday, as the slow start to the year there stretched into a second day.

 The S&P 500 lost 0.8% to 4,704.81, though it remains within 2% of its record set exactly two years ago.
 The Dow Jones Industrial Average dropped 0.8%, from its own record to 37,430.19.
 The Nasdaq composite led the market lower with a drop of 1.2%, to 14,592.21.